AI-Hypercomputer/cloud-accelerator-diagnostics/tpu_info/README.md

 ***

-## What's New in Version 0.6.0
+## What's New in Version 0.7.0

 🚀 **New Features**

-* Metric tables support new generation of TPU.
-* Update `TPU Runtime Utilization` and `TensorCore Utilization` tables use "Chip" and "Core ID" columns as thier first columns respectively.
-This avoids confusion in using the term "device" by being more specific.
+* New tables available for TPUz metrics
+  - Core States: under `core_state` metric
+  - Sequencer States: under `sequencer_state` and `sequencer_state_detailed`
+    metrics
+  - Queued Programs: under `queued_programs` metric
+* Fixes bug so more than 9 cores are displayed with their VFIO paths & PIDs

 ***